-One of the popular varieties of pepper that is commonly found in the American grocery stores.
-Not only during the summer season, but available throughout the year in most of the leading grocery stores.
+One of the popular varieties of pepper that is commonly found in American grocery stores.
+Not only during the summer season but available throughout the year in most of the leading grocery stores.

-Furthermore, it is one of the mild peppers that’s Scoville scale unit ranges between 1000-1500 SHU.
-Its wide body and thick skin makes it easy to incorporate into multiple recipes.
+Furthermore, it is one of the mild peppers whose Scoville scale unit ranges between 1000-1500 SHU.
+Its vast body and thick skin make it easy to incorporate into multiple recipes.

 Though modern cuisine adopted the poblano peppers into numerous streams, these are widely enjoyed raw or as roasted.
-However, these are fabulous when combined in salsa or chili.
+However, these are fabulous when combined with salsa or chili.

 What is poblano pepper?

-Poblano peppers are considered as one of the mild peppers.
-The matured poblano peppers are about 4 inch long and a width of 2 inch over its shoulder, which slightly tapers toward the end.
+Poblano peppers are considered one of the mild peppers.
+The matured poblano peppers are about 4 inches long and have a width of 2 inches over their shoulder, which slightly tapers toward the end.

 An intro to poblano pepper

-During the 18th century, it started becoming popular beyond its native land that towards the Southern United States.
-And it still occupies a substantial part in the fresh pepper markets of the United States.
+During the 18th century, it started becoming popular beyond its native land towards the Southern United States.
+And it still occupies a substantial part of the fresh pepper markets of the United States.

-Its rich flavors, mild heat makes this pepper versatile, and people like them for all the reasons.
+Its rich flavors, and mild heat make this pepper versatile, and people like them for all the reasons.
 And the fun fact is that the dried poblano peppers are called ‘ancho chili peppers’.

 To make the ancho chili peppers, cultivars allow the poblano peppers to mature to the ripened state.
-Ripen poblano peppers are red in color.
-And later they are sun dried until they turn brittle.
+Ripen poblano peppers are red.
+And later, they are sun-dried until they turn brittle.

 Are poblano peppers hot?

 These are mild peppers, with intense flavors.
-This is not scorching heat, but definitely one can feel its heat, even if they have some level of heat tolerance.
+This is not scorching heat, but definitely one can feel its warmth, even if they have some level of heat tolerance.

-There are many factors that determine the heat profile of any pepper, including the weather, watering patterns, soil, and more.
+Many factors determine the heat profile of any pepper, including the weather, watering patterns, soil, and more.
 That rule is applicable here as well.

 Which is hotter, Jalapeno or poblano?

-Ofcourse, jalapenos are hotter than poblanos.
-To make a comparison, poblano is milder to jalapeno and slightly hotter than bell pepper.
+Of course, jalapenos are hotter than poblanos.
+To make a comparison, poblano is milder than jalapeno and slightly hotter than bell pepper.

 The Scoville scale units of poblano pepper

 It tastes similar to bell pepper but with a mild punch.
-When tasted at first instance, the rich pepper flavor hits the palate, and slowly unfolds the heat.
-Then heat dominates for a couple of moments and then slowly disappears.
+When tasted at first instance, the rich pepper flavor hits the palate and slowly unfolds the heat.
+Then heat dominates for a couple of moments and then gradually disappears.

 What pepper is closest to a poblano?

-Though there are many peppers closest to poblano’s characters.
-Anaheim pepper, cherry peppers are some of the commonly found peppers and are closest towards poblano in the heat profile.
+Though there are many peppers closest to Poblano’s characters, Anaheim peppers, and cherry peppers are some of the commonly found peppers and are closest to poblano in the heat profile.

-These are excellent in making soup, salsa, and chili.
-These are good to eat as raw or as stir fried, or roasted.
-Roasted poblanos are a very popular dish, just like the stuffed ones.
-And one of the amazing substitutes for bell peppers in a recipe to build up the heat.
+These are excellent for making soup, salsa, and chili.
+These are good to eat as raw or as stir-fried, or roasted.
+Roasted poblanos are a trendy dish, just like the stuffed ones.
+And one of the fantastic substitutes for bell peppers in a recipe to build up the heat.